marla294/fishyfriendsAPI/README.md

 ### Compatibility

-GET api/Compatibility?fishNames={name1}&fishNames={name2} - returns compatibility number for all fish passed to fishNames.
-May pass as many fish as you want.
+GET api/Compatibility?fishNames={name1}&fishNames={name2} - returns a list of all the pairs of fish in the group, and how compatible each pair is.
+These results will be displayed on the webpage.